An Improved Bound for the Linear Arboricity Conjecture: Proof of Claim

 Note that we could finish with an application of the Lov\'asz Local Lemma at this point and obtain lists and a $1$-edge-colouring that would satisfy~\ref{itm:list-size-after}--\ref{itm:reserved-size-after} of Claim~\ref{cla:nibbler}.
 If our goal was to obtain a (partial) $2$-edge-colouring of $G$ from $\cL'$, then this would be the end of the proof.
 However, we also want to suppress dangerous paths, as formalized in~\ref{itm:cycle-conflict-after}.

 Consider an edge $e=uv$ and colour $c$ such that there is a dangerous path $P$ for $(u,v,c)$ under $\gamma'$.
 By condition~\ref{itm:cycle-conflict-before} of Claim~\ref{cla:nibbler}, $P$ must have an edge that was uncoloured under $\gamma$, which without loss of generality we can assume to be $e$.
-Hence either there is some $1 \leq k <\ell$ such that $P \in P(u,v,c;k)$ or $P$ starts with a segment of $P(u,c;\ell) \cup P(u,c;\ell)$.
+Hence either there is some $1 \leq k <\ell$, where $\ell$ was defined in Setup~\ref{setup}, such that $P \in P(u,v,c;k)$ or $P$ starts with a segment of $P(u,c;\ell) \cup P(v,c;\ell)$.
 We can therefore focus on dangerous paths that correspond to

 The following modification, which we carry out after step~\ref{step:update-lists-and-coinflip}, deals with these paths. \begin{enumerate}[(I)] \item \textbf{Prevent dangerous paths.} For every edge $uv$ uncoloured in $\gamma$ and colour $c \in L(uv)$, if there is a path in $P(u,v,c)$ that is dangerous for $(u,v,c)$ after step~\ref{step:assign}, then remove $c$ from $L(uv)$.
 If $e$ was assigned $c$ also uncolour $uv$.
 (If $c$ was already removed in step~\ref{step:unassign-and-coinflip} or~\ref{step:update-lists-and-coinflip}, do nothing.) \end{enumerate} We remark that step~\ref{step:cycle-tweak} is wasteful since colours are removed from the lists on basis of assignments and not retainments as in step~\ref{step:update-lists-and-coinflip}.
 While this increases the error term slightly, it also simplifies the analysis in the proof of Claim~\ref{cla:cycle-tweak} below.